-A total of 97,500 of the restricted stock awards granted during the three months ended March 31, 2008 were performance based awards granted to executives.
-These restricted stock awards will vest ratably over four years, the first of which will vest on February 28, 2009, provided that the revenue of the Company for the year ending December 31, 2008 is at least 20% higher than the revenue of the Company for the year ended December 31, 2007.
+A total of 97,500 of the restricted stock awards granted during the six months ended June 30, 2008 were performance based awards granted to executives.
+These restricted stock awards will vest ratably over four years, the first of which will vest on February 28, 2009, provided that the sales of the Company for the year ending December 31, 2008 is at least 20% higher than the sales of the Company for the year ended December 31, 2007.
 The executive must also be employed by the Company at the time of vesting.
-As of March 31, 2008, the Company believes it is probable it will achieve its performance target for the year ending December 31, 2008.
-As a result, the Company recorded expense in the quarter related to the performance based restricted stock awards, the amount of which was not material.
+The Company recorded stock-based compensation expense of \$16 and \$46 related to the performance-based restricted stock awards for the three and six months ended June 30, 2008, respectively.